-Prior to serving as commissioner in Massachusetts, Dr. Ortega was secretary of education for the Commonwealth of Pennsylvania.
+Prior to serving as commissioner in Massachusetts, Dr. Ortega served as the secretary of education for the Commonwealth of Pennsylvania.
 He led amid a global pandemic and fostered collaboration among educational stakeholders, including leaders, faculty, unions, staff, students, and families.
 In his prior role as deputy secretary and commissioner for Pennsylvania’s Office of Postsecondary and Higher Education (OPHE), he led efforts to close postsecondary attainment gaps and to diversify Pennsylvania's educator workforce, while ensuring that students had access to educators trained in culturally responsive and culturally relevant teaching.

 Dr. Ortega began his education career by spending seven years as director of Kogakusha, a language institute in Osaka, Japan where he trained teachers in early childhood language acquisition.